-When you buy motor insurance the policy will generally stipulate that the policyholder is responsible for the first part of any claim; for example, you might have to pay the first €250 or €1 000 of any claim and the insurance company would pay the rest.
-The amount you would have to pay is called the 'deductible' or a 'policy excess'.
+When you buy motor insurance the policy will generally stipulate that the policyholder is responsible for the first part of any claim; for example, you might have to pay the first €250 or €1,000 of any claim and the insurance company would pay the rest.
+The amount you would have to pay is called the deductible.